 Student loans are provided at low interest rates and are available to most students.
 You must complete the FAFSA (Free Application for Federal Student Aid) to determine which loans you qualify for.
 Depending upon the specific loan program, repayment may begin while the student is still enrolled, or after the student leaves school or drops below half-time enrollment.

-A subsidized loan is awarded on the basis of financial need.
+A subsidized loan is offered on the basis of financial need.
 If you're eligible for a subsidized loan, the government will pay (subsidize) the interest on your loan while you're in school.
 Depending on your financial need, you may borrow subsidized money for an amount up to the annual loan borrowing limit for your level of study.
-The interest rate is 3.76% for 2016-17 for undergraduate students.
+For current interest rates, refer to the Federal Student Aid website.

 Unlike a subsidized loan, you are responsible for the interest from the time the unsubsidized loan is disbursed until it is paid in full.
 You can choose to pay the interest or allow it to accrue (accumulate) and be capitalized (added to the principal amount of your loan).
 Capitalizing the interest will increase the amount you have to repay.
-The interest rate is 3.76% for 2016-17 for undergraduate students.
+For current interest rates, refer to the Federal Student Aid website.

 - Graduates: $20,500 or cost of attendance, whichever is higher

 The combination of subsidized and unsubsidized loans cannot exceed the lifetime maximum of $31,000 for dependent undergraduates, $57,500 for independent undergraduates, and $138,500 for graduates.